- Number of students per year: up to three

 We welcome applications from students with other qualifications comparable to A2 Level, such as the Scottish Advanced Highers, the International Baccalaureate, and other school leaving examinations.

-You'll need to complete an assessment at an authorised local centre before your interview, most likely your school or college.
+You'll need to complete the Thinking Skills Assessment (TSA) in early November at an authorised local centre before your interview, most likely your school or college.
 See the University undergraduate Land Economy pages.

 You don't need to submit any written work.